nishithpatnaik/rag-data-format-benchmark/README.md

 The only thing that changed was the representation format.

-Everything else remained the same, making it easier to isolate the uninteded impact on token efficiency, retrieval behavior, and answer generation.
+Everything else remained the same, making it easier to isolate the impact on token efficiency, retrieval behavior, and answer generation.